arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 * To test if `wperf` JSON output is valid test directory must contain `schemes/` sub-directory.
   * Note: if `schemas` directory is missing JSON output tests will fail (and not skipped).
 * Make sure that `windowsperf\wperf-scripts\tests\telemetry-solution\` sub-module is pulled with git.
+  * How to pull sub-module: On init run the following command: `git submodule update --init --recursive` from within the git repo directory, this will pull all latest including submodules.
+Or you can close this repository manually.

 ### ustress framework test bench